 Recovered COVID-19 patients thank and praise hospital staff

-Shimla, May 06: Six COVID-19 patients who recovered have written a letter to the Himachal Pradesh government, praising the medical team at a hospital in Hamirpur district for the excellent care.
+Shimla, May 06: Six COVID-19 patients who recovered have written a letter to the Himachal Pradesh government, praising the medical team at a hospital in Hamirpur district for excellent care.

 A retired principal from Punjab and five other patients were admitted at the Radhasoami Charitable Hospital in Bhota after they had tested positive.
 Two of them belong to Hamirpur district, while four others were from Una district.